 The use of braces is widely accepted.
-They are effective tools in the treatment of spine disorders.
-In fact, more than 99% of orthopedic physicians advocate using them including our orthopedists at Spine & Orthopedic Center.
+They have been known as successful tools in the treatment of spine disorders.
+In fact, more than 99% of orthopedic physicians advocate using them!
+And this includes our orthopedists at Spine & Orthopedic Center.
 There are more than 30 types of back supports available for spine disorders.
 We will discuss the most common types of back and neck braces.

-Motion of the lumbar (lower) spine can delay healing in fractures or in post-operative fusions.
-Limiting the motion of the spine enhances the healing process for bone in both conditions, and will also usually decrease the patient’s low back pain and discomfort.
+A delay in healing can occur in fractures or after a fusion is performed.
+Therefore, limiting the motion of the spine with a brace enhances the healing process.
+Not to mention, it can decrease low back pain and discomfort.
 Two types of back braces are commonly used to limit the motion in the spine: rigid braces and corset braces (elastic braces).

-1. Rigid braces – Rigid braces, such as Boston Overlap braces or Thoracolumbar Sacral Orthosis (TLSO), are form-fitting plastic braces.
-Provided that the rigid brace is well fitted, it is able to limit approximately 50% of the motion in the spine.
-Fractures (or broken bones) can often be treated with a rigid brace and may also be used after a fusion surgery.
-Rigid braces are heavy and hot and tend to be relatively uncomfortable for patients.
-They should be worn when the patient is up, but may be removed when lying down.
+1. Rigid braces: Rigid braces, such as Boston Overlap braces or Thoracolumbar Sacral Orthosis (TLSO), are form-fitting plastic braces.
+As long as it is fitted, this can limit approximately 50% of the motion in the spine.
+Fractures (or broken bones) can often be treated with a rigid brace.
+However, it may also be used after fusion surgery.
+This type of bracing is heavy and hot, and they tend to be relatively uncomfortable for patients.
+Therefore, they should be worn when the patient is up but can be removed when lying down.

-2. Corset braces (elastic braces) – A corset brace is sometimes recommended to limit motion of the spine after a lumbar fusion.
-The brace helps limit motion in the back while the fusion sets up by not allowing the patient to bend forward.
-Bone grows better where there is little motion, and especially in cases where no instrumentation (devices to aid in stability) is used, a back brace can be helpful in obtaining a solid fusion.
+2. Corset braces (elastic braces): A corset brace is sometimes recommended to limit motion of the spine after a lumbar fusion.
+This brace helps limit spinal movement by not allowing the patient to bend forward.
+The bone grows better where there is little motion, and especially in cases where no instrumentation (devices to aid stability) is used, a back brace can help obtain a solid fusion.

 People with jobs that involve heavy lifting also sometimes wear corset braces.
 These braces essentially work by limiting motion and acting as a reminder to use proper body posture when lifting.
-With the corset brace, one needs to lift with the back straight (not bent forward), using the large leg muscles to do the lifting.
-Next, let’s review some other types of back bracing
+Always lift with the back straight (not bent forward) and let the large leg muscles to do the lifting.

 Many surgeons will ask patients to wear a collar for: